 - Salt and Pepper to taste

-- Then, drain the potatoes, and after they cool down, cut them into small pieces, and put them in a large bowl.
+- Then, drain the potatoes, and after they cool down, peel the skins, and cut them into small bite sized cubes

-- Add mayonnaise until well coated -- the amount will depend on how much mayo you like.
+- Add 1 cup mayonnaise and stir until well coated.
+Add more mayo until creamy or until texture is how you like it -- the total amount will depend on how much mayo you like.

 - Add some salt and pepper, to taste, and refrigerate until ready to serve.
 Add sliced hard boiled egg and paprika for garnish, if desired